The Mekons: History

 In a February 2011 interview, Langford discussed the music documentary about the band, Revenge of the Mekons, directed by Joe Angio.
 The film premiered in 2013 at the DOC NYC festival with members of the band in attendance.

-The band has toured and recorded with a mostly unaltered lineup (Langford, Greenhalgh, Timms, Goulding, Bell, Edmonds, Honeyman, and bassist Sarah Corina) throughout the 1990s and early 21st century, and has a highly devoted following.
+The band has toured and recorded with a, for the most part, unaltered lineup (Langford, Greenhalgh, Timms, Goulding, Bell, Edmonds, Honeyman, and bassist Sarah Corina) throughout the 1990s and early 21st century, and has a devoted following.
 Sarah Corina left in 2015, and Dave Trumfio, of Chicago and Southern California, replaced Corina on bass.
+By the 21st century, Sally Timms had also become the band's de facto tour manager.

-mekons celebrated their 40th anniversary with the "Mekonville" festival near Ipswich, England, with both the current 2017 line-up and the re-united original 1977 lineup performing.
+The band celebrated their 40th anniversary with the "Mekonville" festival near Ipswich, England, with both the current 2017 line-up and the re-united original 1977 lineup performing.
 At that festival, Mekonville, a 12-inch "split single" was released, with one new song from each of the two line-ups.
 The 2017 line-up performed several concerts in the UK and elsewhere in Europe in July and August of that year.
 Jon Langford and Tom Greenhalgh were the only members common to both line-ups.

 Their 2019 album Deserted was recorded in a studio near to Joshua Tree National Park.
 In an interview, they described how "the rugged landscape informed the highly diverse collection of songs they wrote".
 Their 2021 album Exquisite was remotely recorded due to the COVID-19 pandemic.
+The Mekons released the album Horror in April 2025, having recorded it in 2022 in a studio in Valencia, Spain, without crediting any individual musicians.
+Lu Edmonds did not perform at any of the Mekons 2025 concerts, and by 2026 it was clear that Edmonds had left the band, apparently because of other commitments.
+(Edmonds had for some years been the lead guitarist of Public Image Limited, which was touring frequently as of 2025 and 2026.)

 Legacy

-Alongside Bob Dylan and The Clash, mekons are the only other band or musician to make it twice onto Robert Christgau's Dean's Lists (begun in 1971), that is, Christgau selected both Fear and Whiskey (1985) and OOOH!
-(2002) as his album of the year.
+Alongside Bob Dylan, Neil Young and Crazy Horse, and The Clash, mekons are the only other band or musician to top Robert Christgau's Dean's Lists twice (begun in 1971).